 I have worked in the DE&S since it was formed around 12 years ago.
 I have worked in previous incarnations since I joined as a graduate in 1988 although I started my working career as a Technician Apprentice in the Naval Weapons area at Copenacre, Corsham.
-Over my career I have worked in all environments and several Operating Centres covering maritime, land, air and IS projects.
+Over my career I have worked in all environments and several operating centres covering maritime, land, and air projects.

 Why did you choose to pursue a career in DE&S?

 Having been an apprentice and sponsored to study engineering at university, I was familiar with the Ministry of Defence (MOD) environment and had an excellent exposure to a range of acquisition programmes, the MOD provided a good graduate/development scheme leading towards Chartered Engineer status and I enjoyed the variety of opportunities that being in defence acquisition and support offered me.

 If I am brutally honest, at the time having a reasonably paid job and good training straight from university was not available to everyone and I am not sure I started work thinking about a career as such.

 What are the opportunities to develop and progress within your area?

 Similarly to when I moved into Project Management soon after completing the graduate scheme, the DE&S retains many opportunities for developing functional skills, whether through APM (Association for Project Management) accreditation (and hopefully Chartered Project Management status very soon), qualifications or learning through what for me is the best way, on the job delivering projects.
 Progression is up to individuals, it really depends on what people want.